Tyche

 in accordance with the tales in the Old Testament.
 Brooding

-Calvinists determined that since God knew it
+Calvinists determined that since God already knew all things, then the

-all, then the future of each individual soul clearly had to be
+lot of each individual soul clearly had to be

 the Baptist had totally immersed Lord Jesus, then no mere sprinkling

-"Baptists" noticed that the Old Testament Sabbath fell on the seventh
+Testament Sabbath fell on the seventh

 day of the week, hence not on a Sunday at all.
 These Seventh-Day

-Baptists, after the Great Awakening in America, established some of the
+Baptists established some of the

-Roberts, Arkansas, she had finished McGuffy's Sixth Reader, containing
+Roberts, Arkansas where she finished McGuffy's Sixth

-was now ready for higher things at Fouke's new Seventh-Day
+higher things.
+At Fouke's new Seventh-Day

 foreign language, German.
 When, nearly forty years